Publications

 Abstract: While two strands of the literature suggest that producer price index (PPI) inflation, in addition to or instead of consumer price index (CPI) inflation, should be a targeting variable in a monetary policy rule, the distinction between the two is only important when they do not co-move strongly.
 Our first contribution is to document that their correlation has indeed fallen substantially since the start of this century.
 Our second contribution is to propose a model to understand this divergence based on expanding global supply chains.
 Our theory also produces additional predictions that are confirmed in the data.
 As such changes are structural rather than temporary, and so does the co-movement between CPI-PPI inflation, it implies that central banks need to take the change in the production structure of the economy into account when deciding their inflation target.

-Abstract: This paper studies the impact of government expenditure on inflation through the lens of an augmented Phillips curve implied from a structural New Keynesian model.
+Abstract: This paper studies the impact of government expenditure on inflation through the lens of an augmented Phillips curve derived from a structural New Keynesian model.
 Our estimation results, based on external instruments, show that the augmented Phillips curve has a flatter slope than the canonical specification, and government expenditure has a negative coefficient.
-Changes in government expenditure account for a substantial portion of inflation variations and provide new insights into the missing disinflation puzzle.
-We also find that inflation and inflation expectations respond negatively to fiscal spending shocks, reaffirming the supply-side channel through which inflation responds to fiscal expansions.
+Changes in government expenditure account for a substantial portion of inflation variations and provide new insights into the "missing disinflation" puzzle.
+We also observe a negative response of both inflation and inflation expectations to government expenditure shocks, which can be rationalized by the supply-side channel that we emphasize.

 Abstract: Analyses of the interaction between monetary and fiscal policy often turn crucially on assumptions that are made about outcomes far in the future, sometimes infinitely far.
 This is a problematic feature of rational-expectations analyses, given the limited basis for assumptions about the distant future.
 This paper instead considers both short-term effects and long-run consequences of alternative monetary and fiscal policies under an assumption of bounded rationality.
 In particular, it assumes that explicit forward planning extends only a finite distance into the future, with anticipated situations at that horizon evaluated using a value function learned from past experience.
 Such an approach makes announcements of future policies relevant, but avoids the debates about equilibrium selection that plague rational-expectations analyses.
 The combined monetary-fiscal regimes that result in stable long-run dynamics are characterized, and the effectiveness of temporary changes in either type of policy as a source of short-run demand stimulus is analyzed.
 The effectiveness of a coordinated change in monetary and fiscal policy is shown to be greatest when decision makers' degree of foresight is intermediate in range (average planning horizons on the order of ten years), rather than shorter or longer.